 The Femörefort is a facility that was built to defend against possible attacks by the Soviet Union and was part of the Swedish coastal artillery.
 After the hike, you can explore the Femörefort on a guided tour.
 NOTE: Reservation may be required!
 SwedenExperienceTours has no influence on opening hours and availability.
 For further information please check out the homepage of the Femörefort.

-Please bring your own food and your swimming cloths if you want to take a swim in the Baltic Sea.
+Please bring your swimming cloths if you want to take a swim in the Baltic Sea.